CSSconfNO/2016/oslo-guide.md

 * **[Frogner Park](https://en.wikipedia.org/wiki/Frogner_Park)** — Lovely park (free!) full of fun statues to photograph and attribute false quotes about CSS.
 * **[Karl Johans gate](https://en.wikipedia.org/wiki/Karl_Johans_gate)** — Main street (free if you just walk!) from the central station, pass the Norwegian Parliament and National Theatre, and end up at the Royal Palace.
 * **[Opera House](https://en.wikipedia.org/wiki/Oslo_Opera_House)** — Awesome architecture to walk across (free!), right next to the central station.
 * **[The Munch Museum](http://munchmuseet.no/en/visit)** — Go check out The Scream and other paintings (NOK 100).
-Natural History Museum (NOK 50) and Botanical Garden (free!) are in the same area.
+[Natural History Museum](http://www.nhm.uio.no/english/) (NOK 50) and [Botanical Garden](http://www.nhm.uio.no/english/visiting/botanical-garden/) (free!) are in the same area.
-* **[Astrup Fearnley](http://afmuseet.no/en/hjem)** — Art gallery (NOK 120) at Tjuvholmen, fancy part of the city that can be an interesting stroll.
+* **[Astrup Fearnley](http://afmuseet.no/en/hjem)** — Art gallery (NOK 120) at [Tjuvholmen](http://www.visitoslo.com/en/product/?TLp=554819), fancy part of the city that can be an interesting stroll.
+Bus 54 goes straight from Vulkan out here.
 * **Walk up to St. Hanshaugen** — Follow [Telthusbakken](http://www.visitoslo.com/en/product/?TLp=181574), [Old Aker Church](https://en.wikipedia.org/wiki/Old_Aker_Church) and
 cemetery, past the [Synagogue](https://en.wikipedia.org/wiki/Oslo_Synagogue) in Bergstien and up to the park.
 * **[Government Quarter](https://en.wikipedia.org/wiki/Regjeringskvartalet)** — Not usually listed as a tourist attraction, these buildings are the first site of the [2011 terror attacks](https://en.wikipedia.org/wiki/2011_Norway_attacks).
 We think it’s important that visitors come here.
 And when you go back home, remind others about this right-wing Christian terrorist with a xenophobic worldview.
-Don’t miss the unrepaired newspaper display case, and Y-block with outside relief after drawings by Pablo Picasso.
+Don’t miss the unrepaired newspaper display case, and Y-block with [mural by Pablo Picasso](https://en.wikipedia.org/wiki/Picasso's_Regjeringskvartalet_murals).

 ## Practical tips and getting around